sbip-sg/solc-json-parser/docs/Solidity Compiler Output JSON Data Structure.md

 }
 ```

 From version 0.8.0 and above, some of the keys name changed.
 Most importantly, `children` becomes `nodes` and `name` becomes `nodeType`.
 In our code, put them in this way.
+In the following explanation, we will use `nodeType` and `nodes`for version 0.8.0 and above, and use `name` and `children` for versions below 0.8.0.

 ```python
 import addict